 Integrative Massage/Manual Therapy: (license # 019894)

 - Myofascial Release (MFR) is a holistic form of bodywork that targets and releases muscular and connective tissue (fascia) restrictions to restore motion, and improve function.
 Fascial restrictions can be caused by physical trauma, postural imbalances, repetitive stress, injuries, surgery, emotional stress, or other factors.
 MFR utilizes a wide range of pressures, ranging from deeper pressure to more subtle work.
-MFR can be done over the cloths or on the skin.
+MFR can be done over the cloths or on the skin and integrates well with craniosacral therapy.

 Integrative Occupational Therapy: (license #00967)